-- Most wetlands are locations of groundwater discharge.1 - Isolated wetlands (wetlands not adjacent to jurisdictional waters) not receiving surface or subsurface flow from jurisdictional waters should be regulated by states as points of groundwater discharge affecting local water supply.
-However, wetlands not adjacent to or not touching jurisdictional waters that contribute to flood control management as floodwater storage should continue under federal regulation.
+- Most wetlands are locations of groundwater discharge. - Isolated wetlands (wetlands not adjacent to, connecting to or touching jurisdictional waters) not receiving surface or subsurface flow from jurisdictional waters should be regulated by states as points of groundwater discharge affecting local water supply.